 Before beginning any excavation, call 811 to check for underground utilities.

 There are two measurements of water pressure, working (when the water supply is turned on) and static (when the water supply is shut off).
 You'll need your working water pressure number.

 Checking your water pressure requires a pressure gauge.
 If you can't borrow one from a plumber buddy, you can buy one.
 The gauge attaches to the outside faucet and provides a pressure reading in pounds per square inch (psi).
 Make sure all other water faucets (indoors and out) are turned off when you take the reading.

 You can also get your water pressure from your local municipality, but it's likely to be an average for the neighborhood rather than for your home specifically.

 If you're on a municipal water system, you should find the size imprinted on the meter itself.
 If you can't locate it, look on your utility bill or call your water provider.
-Water meters are 5/8", 3/4", or 1".
+Water meters are 5/8-inch, 3/4-inch or 1-inch.